🔍 공개 퀴즈 검색

 1. Improved ecosystem health

-3. Trophic cascade with rippling effects throughout food web ✓
+3. Trophic cascade with effects across the food web ✓

 Parasites differ from predators because: